 The water pollution problem in El Salvador is a combination of many factors, such as climate change and deforestation.
 Additionally, the Salvadoran culture and the government have played a significant role in creating this problem.

-Undoubtedly, climate change has a big effect on the quality of water available.
-This is a problem caused mainly by human activity such as burning fossil fuels; this is a big problem that also affects the quality of air in El Salvador.
+Climate change has played a significant role in the quality of water problem in the country.
+Deforestation, burning fossil fuels, and lack of regulations have contributed to El Salvador’s climate change; this is a problem that also affects the quality of air in El Salvador.

-If the water sources decrease, it will affect the water quality and the amount of water available.
+The country’s water sources have decreased; therefore, it has affected the water quality and the amount of water available for consumption.

-The organization earth law center published in an article in 2019; it says the following about El Salvador.
+published an article in 2019, saying the following about El Salvador.

-In any case, deforestation in El Salvador has already affected our water sources and supply.
+In any case, El Salvador’s deforestation has already affected the nation’s water sources and supply.
 Furthermore, a large portion of the territory is not even suitable for food cultivation anymore.

 Salvadorans have contributed and continue to contribute to the water pollution problem.
 Now it is necessary to mention that not all Salvadorans contribute to this issue.
-There are plenty of people in the country who focus on protecting the environment; therefore, improving the water quality.
+There are plenty of people in the country who focuses on protecting the environment and improving water quality.

-Disposing of trash and cutting down trees are two significant factors that many people do that affect pollution and the country’s water quality.
+Disposing trash and cutting down trees are two notable factors that many people do that affect pollution and its water quality.